agdavid/agdavid.github.io/_posts/2016-09-02-clarifying_transclusion_confusion_in_angularjs.markdown

 </body>
 ```

 Aside from loading the root module 'app' and the javascript files, you can see that this domain uses two directives based on the named elements.
-The element '<outer-directive>'' suggests an OuterDirective and '<inner-directive>'' suggests an InnerDirective.
+The element 'outer-directive suggests an OuterDirective and 'inner-directive suggests an InnerDirective.
 My goal is to transclude the text (i.e., "This will be transcluded into...") inside each of the directives.

 **Step 2: Creating Directives Using Transclusion**
 I could now get started on my OuterDirective: